lukas99/ysg-manager/ysg-manager-server/README.md

 Also see:
 * https://stackoverflow.com/a/56617524

+#### Connect to Google Cloud SQL
+To register a new server with the Google Cloud SQL instance, use the public IP address of the Cloud SQL instance and the corresponding username and password.

+#### Backup from Google Cloud SQL with pgAdmin

+To back up a Google Cloud database for local use, set the following options (additional to the default settings):
+* Format: Custom
+* Do not save: Owner
+* Do not save: Privileges

+Then restore the exported file to a local database.

 ### Set Environment Variables
 In IntelliJ: Edit Run Configurations -> Spring Boot Application -> Environment variables.